PrimeOnVR/Material-Symbols-RRS/README.md

 ![image](https://github.com/user-attachments/assets/6f44c2a2-a7e1-4e88-a3cb-5dd285d0327a)

-From my testing, after setting an icon, you can use this plugin normally in your RRS projects, and it should not complain about having a script, but if you are having issues, you can safely remove the Material Symbol Setter Util script from the object, as all the script does is input data into an existing Text component, and is not a standalone script (like the original Material Symbols package is)
+From my testing, after setting an icon, you can use this package normally in your RRS projects, and it should not complain about having a script, but if you are having issues, you can safely remove the Material Symbol Setter Util script from the object, as all the script does is input data into an existing Text component, and is not a standalone script (like the original Material Symbols package is)

 ## Uninstallation

+### 2.0.0+ uninstallation

+well just delete the `MaterialSymbols + RRS folder`, it has all of the scripts and various stuff in there!

+### 1.0.0 uninstallation

-well just delete the MaterialSymbols and MaterialSymbols RRS Compat folder, as they contain all of the scripts and various things that the package and addon utilize.
+well just delete the `MaterialSymbols` and `MaterialSymbols RRS Compat` folder, as they contain all of the scripts and various things that the package and addon utilize.

 ## FAQ